pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 ## Description of Abelian Node Database

-Abelian node database includes three types: Standard Node, SemiFull Node, and Full Node.
-For related parameters and configuration methods, please refer to the [Abelian Full Node User Guide Document](/guide/abelian-node#_2-configuration-abec).
+Abelian node database includes three types: Normal Node, SemiFull Node, and Full Node.
+For related parameters and configuration methods, please refer to the [Abelian Node User Guide Document](/guide/abelian-node#_2-configuration-abec).

-## Standard Node
+## Abelian Normal Node

 ### Default Data Directory Location

 #### (Mainnet)

-- In Abelian Desktop Wallet (Legacy) version 4.1.1, the Abec mainnet defaults to using Standard Node.
-Solo mining users are recommended to run the `normalnode` type of Abelian Standard Node, with the default data directory location as follows:
+- In Abelian Desktop Wallet (Legacy) version 4.1.1, the Abec mainnet defaults to using Normal Node.
+Solo mining users are recommended to run the `normalnode` type of Abelian Normal Node, with the default data directory location as follows:

 ::: code-group